shabin5785/Golang_notes/Go_2.md

 bytes with value 0, but usually they contain human-readable text.
 Text str ings are conventional ly interpreted as UTF-8-enco ded sequences of Unico de co de points (runes),

+-The bui lt-in len function retur ns the number of bytes (not runes) in a str ing, and the index operat ion s[i] retr ieves the i-t h byte of str ing s, where 0 ¥ i < len(s).